kwalczak80/mx-monster/README.md

 - If the site administrator is logged in, the Edit and Delete options are presented on the card.
 - The product description is presented in a clear and readable manner.
 - If the product has sizes, the Size drop-down menu is presented.
 If the product has no sizes, the size drop-down menu is hidden.
-- The product Quantity field is visible.
+- The product quantity field is visible.
 - The quantity plus and minus buttons operate correctly, allowing the user to increase or decrease the product quantity the want to add to the shopping bag.
 - The website logic controls the number of items the user wants to add to the basket.
 - The **Keep shopping** and **Add to bag** buttons navigate to the correct endpoint.
-- When the **Add to bag** button is clicked the confirmation message is displayed on the screen that
+- When the **Add to bag** button is clicked the confirmation message is displayed on the screen informing that the item was added to the shopping bag
-- The customer reviews section is presented.
+The section with customer reviews is shown.
-- The customer reviews accordion functionality works correctly.
+- The "customer reviews" accordion works correctly.
 - The **Customer reviews** button works correctly(if the product has reviews once the button is clicked, the reviews will be displayed on the screen)
 - The **Add review** button is visible if the user is signed in.
 - The **Add review** button is hidden if the user is not signed in.